smartcontractkit/chainlink/docs/SGX_DEVELOPMENT.md

 To enter the Docker image you call `internal/bin/sgx-env`.

-From there you can run `make build` to build the `chainlink` executable with SGX adapters.
+From there you can run `make install` to build the `chainlink` executable with SGX adapters.

 If you don't have an SGX chip in your PC, you should set `SGX_SIMULATION=yes`.